mothur/mothur.github.io/_wiki/findley_its_database.md

 Some of classification parameters (method=knn, search=blast,
 numwanted=1) should not be changed.
-The ITS1 sequence data were clustered at 95% identity using CD-HIT and may not work as expected for other methods (e.g., wang) or values of \"numwanted\".
+The ITS1 sequence data were clustered at 95% identity using CD-HIT and may not work as expected for other methods (e.g., wang) or values of "numwanted".
 See the Methods and Supplemental Materials for Findley et al 2013 for details on how these data were generated and used.